Fall 2023 Course Offerings

 Art: Perfecting Your Skills in Watercolor

-This workshop allows students to work on their own projects.
+This all-morning workshop allows students to work on their own projects at their own pace.
 They must supply their own materials, including water containers and paper towels.
-Experienced artist Dee Hansen advises on techniques and materials.
+Experienced artist Dee Hansen joins at 10:00 to offer advice on techniques and materials.
 Open to students of all levels.
 Class size limit 15.

 Chair Yoga